sunriseapps/imagesorcery-mcp/README.md

     - `bottom` (integer): Bottom coordinate of crop box
   - Optional arguments:
     - `output_path` (string): Path to save the output image.
 If not provided, will use input filename with '_cropped' suffix.
+  - Returns: string (path to the cropped image)

 ## Installation